slick-wille/RobotControl/.github/ISSUE_TEMPLATE/bug_report.md

+# Bug Info
-# Description of the bug
+Describe the bug

-# How To Reproduce Error

 # What is the Expected behavior
+What is suppose to happen

-# Suggestions how to Fix Error
+# Reproduce Error
+How can this be reproduced?

+# Suggestion
+Suggestion to how can this be resolved?

 **Additional Notes**